chaceoreo/chaceoreo.github.io/_posts/2023-02-06-chace-consultation-offer.md

 ### Pricing:

-$10/Hour (Minimum 5 hours per purchase and maximum 20 hours in which after that everything is free)
+--$10/Hour (Minimum 5 hours per purchase and maximum 20 hours in which after that everything is free)

 (You can pick what you need and all services will be charged separatley).

 ### Qualifications:

-Real life experience
+--Real life experience
-Active participant of geekzone DIY PC forums
-Bronze medal nation robo-cup senior rescue
+--Active participant of geekzone DIY PC forums --Bronze medal nation robo-cup senior rescue